 Ghent is located in the Belgian province of Flanders and is the second largest city after Antwerp.
-The Rivers Scheldt and Leie run right through it which made Ghent one of the most important port cities in medieval times under the rule of Charles V, the Holy Roman Emperor in Europe and throughout the ages.
+The Leie and Scheldt rivers run right through it which made Ghent one of the most important port cities in medieval times under the rule of Charles V, the Holy Roman Emperor in Europe and throughout the ages.

-If you judged this city by its outward appearance, you would be forgiven if unaware of its history as one of the great industrial hubs of Europe, twice.
-Ghent’s history began in 940, when it was the busiest place on earth, the central market for barley, wheat and rye.
-In the 19th C, this tiny city was the second, most powerful commercial hub after Manchester with cotton sales over the roof.
+If you judged this city by its outward appearance and historic buildings, you would be forgiven if unaware of its history as one of the great industrial hubs of Europe, twice.
+Ghent’s history began in 940, when it was the busiest place on earth and the central market for barley, wheat and rye.
+In the 19th century, this tiny city was the second, most powerful commercial hub after Manchester with cotton sales over the roof.

 How to get to Ghent

-If you are flying, the closest airport is Brussels.
+If you are flying, Brussels airport is the closest.
 Then jump on a train and Ghent is about an hour from there.
 The most convenient way is to come by car from the airport.
 You can also drive yourself.
 Make sure you obtain international driver’s license for Belgium – just in case.
-If you are traveling from London, the Eurostar can get you into central Brussels in two hours and then switch trains and it’s only 30 minutes from there.
+If you are traveling from London, the Eurostar can get you into central Brussels in two hours and then switch trains and it’s only 30 minutes to Ghent train station from there.

 Ghent weather never varies too much.
 The winters can be cold, long and wet, but the summers are rarely too hot.
 The range is usually about 30°F. To 80°F. The best time of year to visit is between May and October.